Shaw Local

 Contractors work to repair storm damage at Bishop McNamara Catholic School's Kankakee site on Wednesday, March 11, 2026.

-School is slated to resume this week for Kankakee students following last week’s closures in the aftermath of the March 10 tornado and severe storms hitting the area.
+School is slated to resume this week for Kankakee students, following last week’s closures in the aftermath of severe storms and the March 10 tornado.

-In Kankakee School District 111, there will be no school Monday or Tuesday.
+In Kankakee School District 111, there will be no school Tuesday.

-Students are scheduled to resume class Wednesday after five days away; however, Kankakee High School students will return via e-learning and not in person.
+Students are scheduled to resume class on Wednesday after five days away; however, Kankakee High School students will return via e-learning.

 High school students are slated to transition to e-learning temporarily while repairs continue, the district has announced.